-Your block contains many safety measures introduced both when the block was built and also in the years after to the present day.
+Your block contains many safety measures introduced both when the block was built and in the following years to the present day.
 This section explains these measures and the role they play in protecting residents from the effects of fire and smoke.

-Emergency Lighting These are lights that are provided in the protected escape routes.
-In the event of the electricity failing they will stay lit and guide you along the escape route and out of the building. of emergency lighting.
-Some will not normally be lit but will have a small green or red light that indicates they are working.
-If the electricity fails they will illuminate.
-The other type remains lit and are on a protected circuit so even if the electricity is cut they will remain lit.
+pro- esc ele and rou Ge of not a s ind ele illu rou pro- ese are lights that are ovided in the protected ape routes.
+In the event of the ctricity failing they will stay lit d guide you along the escape te and out of the building. nerally there are two types emergency lighting.
+Some will normally be lit but will have mall green or red light that icates they are working.
+If the ctricity fails they will minate.
+The other type hains lit and are on a otected circuit so even if the ctricity is cut they will remain --- --- --